salsify/milestones/packages/ember/tests/dummy/app/templates/docs/coordination.md

 For many simple uses of milestones, the details of the coordination between them can be glossed over.
 If you're skimming these guides to get a high level overview of the library, you may even want to skip this section and come back when you find yourself needing more details.

-However, if you're dealing with hairy concurrency situations with multiple different logical threads of execution under test, understanding how different sets of milestones interact is key to ensuring you have the degreee of control you need and that your tests are deterministic.
+However, if you're dealing with hairy concurrency situations with multiple different logical threads of execution under test, understanding how different sets of milestones interact is key to ensuring you have the degree of control you need and that your tests are deterministic.

 ## Milestone Coordinators